 There are various laws that allow members to purchase service credit for time spent on active duty in the U.S. military.
-They are sections 242, 243 and 244 of the New York State Military Law, the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA - formerly known as the Federal Veterans Reemployment Rights Act, or VRRA) and ARTICLE 20 of the Retirement & Social Security Law as added by Chapter 548 of the Laws of 2000.
-Each law has different provisions for granting, or the cost to secure credit.
-A member is entitled to receive credit for Military Service under whatever law provides him or her with the greatest benefit.
-Under all provisions, Military Service must have been satisfactorily completed and a discharge under honorable circumstances received.
-Some of the program specifics are outlined in this section, but for complete details, please obtain and read a copy of NYCERS brochure # 902, Purchasing Credit for Military Service.
+They are sections 242, 243 and 244 of the New York State Military Law, the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA - formerly known as the Federal Veterans Reemployment Rights Act, or VRRA) and Article 20 of the Retirement & Social Security Law (RSSL).
+Each law has different provisions for the granting of, or the cost to, secure credit.
+A member is entitled to receive credit for military service under whatever law provides him or her with the greatest benefit.
+Under all provisions, military service must have been satisfactorily completed and a discharge under honorable circumstances received.
+Some of the program specifics are outlined in this section, but for complete details, please obtain and read a copy of NYCERS brochure # 902, 'Purchasing Credit for Military Service'.